Can You Refinance A Home Equity Loan?

 Your decision to refinance a home equity loan comes down to the same reason you would look for better options for car or student loan financing.

-- Lower monthly payments: You could end up with lower payments by either getting a lower interest rate (more on that below) or taking a longer term in exchange for smaller payments.
+- Lower monthly payments: You could end up with lower mortgage payments by either getting a lower interest rate (more on that below) or taking a longer loan term in exchange for smaller payments.

-- Switch between adjustable and fixed-rate loans: Home equity loans are second mortgages in addition to any first mortgage you might have.
-This means that they can be either fixed or adjustable.
-Adjustable rate mortgages (ARMs) tend to have lower teaser rates for the first part of the term – though not always.
+- Switch between adjustable and fixed-rate loans: Home equity loans can be either fixed or adjustable.
+Adjustable-rate mortgages (ARMs) tend to have lower teaser rates for the first part of the term – though not always.
 The trade-off is that they can adjust up or down in the future with market movement.
 On the other hand, fixed-rate mortgages provide more payment certainty.

 How To Refinance A Home Equity Loan

 If you want to refinance a home equity loan, it will help to have a median FICO® Score of at least 680.
 For the best rates, you want a credit score of 700 or higher, according to Experian™.
-You’ll also want to keep it a fairly low debt-to-income ratio (DTI).
+You’ll also want to keep a fairly low debt-to-income ratio (DTI)and save up for closing costs, although some lenders will waive those fees.

 Another important consideration is how much home equity you have.
 Although some lenders may allow you to convert more equity into cash than others, you usually need to leave a certain amount of equity in the house.

 While home equity loans are one option for accessing the equity in your home, they’re by no means the only one.
-What follows are a couple of alternatives.
+Here are a couple of alternatives.

 A home equity line of credit (HELOC) allows you to access your home equity similar to the way a home equity loan does.
-The difference is that it works a bit like a credit card in that for the first portion of the term, it’s a revolving account.
+The difference is that a HELOC is divided into two periods: the draw period and the repayment period, It works a bit like a credit card in that it’s a revolving credit line for the first portion of the term.

-Let’s say you have a HELOC with a 30-year term.
+- Draw period: Let’s say you have a HELOC with a 30-year term.
 The first 10 years are typically what’s referred to as the draw period.
 During that time frame, you can take as much money out of the account as you’ve been approved for.
-While you’re only required to make a minimum payment at this point, you can pay the funds back into the account for later use on other projects if you choose.
+While you’re only required to make a minimum payment at this point, you can pay the funds back into the account to keep usingon other projects if you choose.

-In addition to being the difference between a line of credit and a fixed loan amount, the other big difference between HELOCs and home equity loans is that HELOCs tend to be ARMs where home equity loans can be ARMs or have a fixed rate.
+In addition to being the difference between a line of credit and a fixed loan amount, the other big difference between HELOCs and home equity loans is that HELOCs tend to be ARMs with a variable rate whereas home equity loans can be ARMs or have a fixed interest rate.

 HELOCs are best for people who want the flexibility to access the equity in their home for projects or investment, but they don’t have a fixed amount in mind for a specific purpose.